ChisomJude/Hands-on-Devops-CloudNative/7.0 - GitOps/readme.md

-# GITOPS  - with Gitactions and Argocd
+# GITOPS  - with Git Actions and Argo-cd
+his guide sets up a Kind Kubernetes cluster on an EC2 instance, installs Argo CD, wires your Helm chart & CI, and uses port‑forwarding (not LoadBalancer) to access both the Argo CD UI (8080) and the app (8000).

 ## Set up your environment
 On a new EC2 instance, run these installations (skip if already set up).
 Ensure all the ports you intend to use are enabled on your security group - 80,8080,8000 etc